davt3r/Threads-app/README.md

 # Threads App

-Build a full stack Threads clone using Next.js 14+ with a redesigned look transformed from a Figma design, user interaction to community management, technical implementation, and various features, including nested deep comments, notifications, real-time search, and more.
+Build a full stack Threads clone using Next.js 14 with user interaction to community management, technical implementation, and various features, including nested deep comments, notifications, real-time search, and more.

-If you're getting started and need assistance or face any bugs, join our active Discord community with over 27k+ members.
-It's a place where people help each other out.

 ## Technologies Used